 No one is here.

 Gate A then C and then E, all empty, although a car came in behind us as we made the turn into E. They kept going, to F we assume, regardless of where they thought they might go.
 We decided to stay and fish E. It is about 3:30.

 The summer crowds seem to have dissipated with the cooler weather and school in session, either actually or virtually.

 Tim doesn’t remember the river looking like this, so over grown with bushes and weeds.
 I remind him that a lot can happen in 50 years; also, back then, they probably came in the spring since the trout season was more traditional in the ’70s.

 …but there are rising fish and we both tie on dries.
 Tim a Parachute Adams and me the Cricket.
 I left him at the wing-dam Art Flick TU built 2 years ago.
 It has nicely deepened the stream and holds lots of fish, usually.
 On the other hand it is one of the most fished spots on the river and the fish are educated.

 I walk up toward F and see the two fellows who were in the car behind us.
-They are working their way up and apparently also have rising fish.
-They are alternating casting as they go.
+They are working their way up and apparently have rising fish to work.
+They are alternating as they go, one casts, then the other.
 I have risers and jumpers and sippers upstream of me.
 I try the Cricket but it didn’t float as well as I had hoped.
 It also didn’t get any hits.
-The casting put down the fish so I pull in to change and let the water rest.
+My casting put down the fish so I pull in to change and let the water rest.

 Tim quickly has a rainbow on.